Chelmy88/Stream_temperature_and_discharge_evolution_in_Switzerland/1_Obtain_and_pocess_raw_data/README.txt

 USAGE
 -----

+Note: All the scripts are written in python 2

   1. AWA: To generate SMET files, the 'input' and 'output' variables at the beginning of the 'AWA_pre_proc.py' script should be set to point to the